davidtchiu/davidtchiu.github.io/teaching/cs161/hwkF.blackjack.enums/index copy.md

   - The value of an Ace is _11_ if it does not cause the hand to bust.
   - The value of an Ace is _1_, otherwise.
   - Keep in mind there could be several Aces in a single hand... so even in the highly unlikely scenario where you somehow end up with a hand of 21 Ace cards, they should all count as 1, and leave you with a hand value of 21!
-  - **I'll give out a hint:** For each Ace in your hand, and just add 11 to the value.
+  - **I'll give out a hint:** For each Ace in your hand, go ahead and just add 11 to the value.
 For instance, if had 3 Aces and a 5 in your hand, give yourself a value of 38.
 Now, you just need to figure out how to adjust the value down --- in this case, to 18 (= 11 + 1 + 1 + 5).

 #### Writing the Hand Class

-- This class should store an `ArrayList` of `Card`s.
+- This class should keep a list of `Card`s.
+I'll leave it up to you to determine a good data structure to use to store these cards, but it should be fairly obviously.

-- This class should also store a reference to a `Deck`, which represents all the `Card`s that have yet to be drawn.
+- This class should keep a reference to a `Deck` object, which represents all the `Card`s that have yet to be drawn.

 - Write a 1-argument constructor that takes as input a `Deck` object.
 Upon being called, it should remove the top two cards from the Deck, and add them to the hand.